 After 2 years and 4 months on the market on November 12, 2013 we were finally free from the noose that was preventing us from getting on the road.

 And I am just writing about it now?????

-I think I am in shock that she (the house) and all of the bills that went along with her are finally gone.
+I think I am in shock that the house and all of the bills that went along with it are finally gone!

 The deal came together very quickly, we jumped through hoops we never thought we would and accepted a price $175000 less than what we originally listed for.